Skip to main content

 Use

-Assess the presence of homozygous or heterozygous “atypical” cholinesterase variant, in patients who have low result of serum or plasma cholinesterase assay, and may be at risk of apnea when given succinylcholine muscle relaxant
+This test is used to assess the presence of homozygous or heterozygous “atypical” cholinesterase variant in patients who have low cholinesterase activity result and may be at risk of apnea when given succinylcholine muscle relaxant.

 Limitations